 CEMA Loans: Everything You Need To Know

 There are some loan options that only apply to where you live.
-For those in New York, you may have heard of CEMA loans.
-These are great mortgage options for those looking to refinance.
+For example, if you live in New York, you may have heard of CEMA loans.
+This is a great mortgage option for those looking to refinance their mortgage loan.

-Let’s define CEMA, talk about what makes it special and how to determine if it’s the right option for you.
+Let’s define CEMA loans, talk about what makes them special and go over how to determine whether this type of loan is the right option for you.

 What Is CEMA?

-A Consolidation, Extension and Modification Agreement, or CEMA, loan is an option available to New Yorkers that can drastically reduce the cost to refinance a mortgage.
+A Consolidation, Extension and Modification Agreement (CEMA) is a loan option available to New Yorkers that can drastically reduce the cost to refinance a mortgage.
 CEMA loans allow borrowers to pay mortgage recording taxes on only the difference between their current principal balance and their new loan amount.

-In New York, taxes are collected for recording any new mortgage with the state.
-Along with the state tax, New York City, Yonkers and several counties apply an additional local tax on recording a mortgage.
-In NYC, this tax ranges from 1.8% – 1.925% of the mortgage.
+In New York, taxes are collected for recording any new mortgage with the state during the home buying process.
+New York City, Yonkers and several counties apply a local tax on recording a mortgage, along with the state tax.
+In NYC, this tax can be 1.8% – 1.925% of the mortgage.

-If you’re refinancing in New York, you could avoid paying mortgage recording tax and save yourself a chunk of money.
-Let’s break down the numbers.
+If you’re refinancing in New York, you could avoid paying mortgage recording tax and save yourself a large sum of money.

 When Is A CEMA Refinance The Best Choice?

-A CEMA refinance makes sense over other traditional mortgage refinances in areas with high mortgage recording.
+A CEMA refinance makes sense over other traditional mortgage refinances in areas with high mortgage recording tax.
 They also make more sense when refinancing loans with a higher remaining balance.

 Another thing to consider is whether you’re switching banks.
-If that’s the case, you may have to pay extra transaction or legal fees to take out the CEMA loan.
+If that’s the case, you may have to pay extra transaction or legal fees to take out the CEMA mortgage.

 CEMA loans have a few qualifications.
 First, they’re exclusive to the state of New York.
 While there is a possibility to buy with a CEMA, the majority of CEMA loans are refinanced mortgages.